Ashish-k-Gupta/Ashish-k-Gupta/README.md

     <br>
   </samp>
 </p>
-<h3 align="left">A passionate software developer from India with a track record of creating seamless user experiences and robust server-side solutions.
+<h3 align="left" width="400">A passionate software developer from India with a track record of creating seamless user experiences and robust server-side solutions.
 I am actively seeking employment opportunities to contribute my skills to a motivated team.
 If you're in search of a passionate developer to enhance your projects, I'd love to connect.</h3>

 <img align="right" alt="GIF from BigBangTheory" project width="400" height="250" src="https://github.com/Ashish-k-Gupta/Ashish-k-Gupta/blob/main/bigbangGif.gif">